 A semiretiree since the spring in 2012.

 My first love in ham radio has been CW.
-It pleases me a lot when the tempo of CW synchronizes my thinking.
+It pleases me a lot when the tempo of CW synchronizes with thinking.
 I may go on enjoying it until I could not pound the brass.
-My anxiety for CW operation in ham radio is that they won't converse with it any longer.
+My worry about CW operation in ham radio is that they won't converse with this mode any longer.
 But CW seems to have become only a tool to make as many contacts as possible.
 CW is nowadays a kind of game.
 It has become a meaningless symbol system for games.
 It is not just an argument between ragchewing and contesting/DXing.
 It is concerning about the essence of this mode.
-Anyway,see you on this mode and discuss aboutitsfuture.
+I am afraid less CW operators have interests in this issue.¬†See you on this mode and discuss about its future.

 Interests other than ham radio;